MidVision/bamboo-rapiddeploy/README.md

 * RapidDeploy project: RapidDeploy project name, which you want to run the deployment for.
 * RapidDeploy server: server name in RapidDeploy which you want to deploy to.
 * RapidDeploy environment: environment name in RapidDeploy which you want to deploy to.
-* RapidDeploy instance (used only for versions 3.3 and 3.4 - for 3.5 please leave it unspecified): instance name in RapidDeploy which you want to deploy to.
+* RapidDeploy instance (used only for versions 3.3 and 3.4 - for 3.5 and 4.1+ please leave it unspecified): instance name in RapidDeploy which you want to deploy to.
 * RapidDeploy application: application name which you want to deploy to.
 * Deployment package name: provide a deployment package name in RapidDeploy, which you want to deploy.
 Select value LATEST, if you want to deploy the latest package.
 * Asynchronous job: check this box to run the RapidDeploy job asynchronously.
 This will continue to the next Bamboo step immediately once the job request has been made to RapidDeploy.
 Use this to run jobs in parallel.
 (Synchronous jobs are supported from RapidDeploy version 3.4.0+)